17 Effective Apps to Learn Arabic For Beginners and Beyond

 • Ample listening and speaking drills plus writing exercises

-Pricing: Lots of content on the free version.
-For more lessons, upgrade to the Pro version for only $4.
+Pricing: Limited content on the free version.
+For more lessons, upgrade to the Pro version for only $14.99/month.

 Devices: iOS and Android